 Should I Run Mile Repeats On the Track?

-One of the beauties of mile repeats is that they can be run anywhere where you can measure the distance.
-A standard running track is usually the easiest place for your workout because it’s free from traffic, a known distance, and has easy demarcations to help with pacing.
+One of the beauties of mile repeats is that they can be run anywhere you can measure the distance.
+A standard running track is usually the easiest place for this track workout because it’s free from traffic, a known distance, and has easy demarcations to help with pacing.

-However, you don’t have to run mile repeats on a track, and there can be benefits to varying the terrain.
+However, you don’t have to run mile repeats on a track, and varying the terrain can be beneficial.

 If your goal race is run on the roads or trails, running mile repeats on the actual course, or at least the same terrain, will better replicate the race-day experience.